3drobotics/solodevguide/book/network.md

 # Accessing Solo

-When Solo and its controller are booted, it creates a private network between the two devices over WiFi.
+When Solo and its Controller are booted, the Controller creates a private network between the two devices over WiFi.
 Any computer or smartphone can connect to this network and access these devices by their IP address.

 Solo's internal network has several endpoints: